top of page

 No one is saying you have to have jaw surgery – it’s an option.
 It’s going to be up to you to decide if jaw surgery makes sense for you and your smile.
 It always comes back to you.
 I want you to feel good about yourself, not only about your teeth and smile, but about this whole process of guiding you to decide what’s best for you.

 Some people will decide right at the beginning that jaw surgery isn’t for them.
-In that case, we’ll do our best with braces alone and that’s a lot.
+In that case, we’ll do our best with braces alone, which in most cases can be a lot of change.
 Other people will have family or friends who’ve had jaw surgery and they’re not surprised that we’re talking about it.

 What to Expect with Jaw Surgery